“The Return to Glory”Jim Nantz on Tiger Woods’ resurrected game and victory at the 2019 Masters.

-That’s the true nature of compassion and forgiveness isn’t it?
-Letting go of our anger, and seeing the light in another human being, and ourselves.
+That’s the true nature of compassion and forgiveness, isn’t it?
+Letting go of our anger to see the light in another human being, and in ourselves.
 We often miss that last part.
-I am not suggesting all Tiger’s behaviors were OK, and that others weren’t hurt in the process; these things are true.
-But these facts, and forgiveness, are not mutually exclusive.
+I am not suggesting all Tiger’s behaviors were okay or that others weren’t hurt in the process.
+But these facts and forgiveness are not mutually exclusive.

 Mindfulness is forgiveness, and non-judgment, too.
-And whether that is more a gift to Tiger, or to the rest of us, the letting go of anger and letting a guy find his way back, we don’t know, just that it is right.
+And whether the letting go of anger and letting a guy find his way back is more a gift to Tiger or to the rest of us, we don’t know, just that it is right.
 And it feels good.
-Thank God for Grace.
+Thank God for grace.

-With many a doubt, and much anticipation of how he’d finish up, the world, and Tiger waited and watched and breathed yesterday as he took things one step at a time.
-It was almost a parable, befitting the Holy Week.
-But in the end, after trips to the top of the world and plummeting to the bottom of a pit, Tiger persevered, and found himself back on top, thanks to his faith in himself and presence of mind.
+With many a doubt, and much anticipation of how he’d finish up, the world waited and watched and breathed yesterday as Tiger took things one step at a time.
+It was almost a parable, befitting this Holy Week.
+In the end, after trips to the top of the world and plummets to the bottom of a pit, Tiger persevered and found himself back on top, thanks to his faith in himself and his presence of mind.

-And after he sunk that last putt on 18, and there had been some celebration, Tiger slipped on his fifth Master green jacket.
-“It fits” he said.
+After he sunk that last putt on 18, and there had been a bit of celebration, Tiger slipped on his fifth Master green jacket.
+“It fits,” he said.
 And the whole world exhaled.

 “Our deepest fear is not that we are inadequate.
 Our deepest fear is that we are powerful beyond measure.
 It is our light, not our darkness that most frightens us.
 We ask ourselves, ‘Who am I to be brilliant, gorgeous, talented, fabulous?’
 Actually, who are you not to be?
 You are a child of God.
 Your playing small does not serve the world.
 There is nothing enlightened about shrinking so that other people won’t feel insecure around you.
 We are all meant to shine, as children do.
 We were born to make manifest the glory of God that is within us.
 It’s not just in some of us; it’s in everyone.
 And as we let our own light shine, we unconsciously give other people permission to do the same.
 As we are liberated from our own fear, our presence automatically liberates others.”